galan/dms-exchange-specification/spec/0.0.1/dms-exchange-specification-0.0.1.md

 			"uniqueItems": true
 		},
 		"optionIndexed": {
-			"description": "Should the document be shown in the index (if using a search), or only when the user navigates to the document explicitly.
-Defaults to true.", "type": "boolean"
+			"description": "Should the document be shown in the index (if using a search), or only when the user navigates to the document explicitly.", "type": "boolean",
+			"default": true
 		},
 		"optionOcr": {
-			"description": "Should the document be analysed or not.
-Defaults to true.", "type": "boolean"
+			"description": "Should the document be analysed or not.", "type": "boolean",
+			"default": true
 		}
 	},
 	"required": ["version", "documents"]